pytorch-labs/tosa_serialization_lib-mirror/README.md

 ## TosaSerializationHandler

 This is the top-level class that contains the entire TOSA graph.
-In particular, it contains a vector of `TosaSerializationBasicBlock` objects, and provides API for file IO, block access, and version checking.
+In particular, it contains a vector of `TosaSerializationRegion` objects, and provides API for file IO, region access, and version checking.

     a. `LoadFileJson(filename)`:

-        Load json-formatted file "filename" from disk, and initialize the internal graph structure.
+        Loads json-formatted file "filename" from disk, and initialize the internal graph structure.

         Requires the schema file to be loaded via `LoadFileSchema()`.